 UPDATED FOR 2021: On this Valentines Day, if you’ve been previously devastated by a sociopath, you may wonder if you can ever love again.
 The answer is yes.
 And here’s a bit of wisdom that will help you decide if a new romantic partner is authentic and true: Real love is easy.

 I am living proof.
-In February 2000, I was divorced from James Montgomery, who took a quarter of a million dollars from me, cheated throughout our brief two-and-a-half year relationship, had a child with another woman while married to me, and then married that woman 10 days after I left him, committing bigamy.
-I was devastated.
+In February 2000, I was divorced from James Montgomery, who took a quarter of a million dollars from me, cheated throughout our brief two-and-a-half-year relationship, had a child with another woman while married to me, and then married that woman 10 days after I left him, committing bigamy.
+I was crushed.

 After I left Montgomery, I had one nice relationship with a man, although it didn’t turn out to be permanent.
 He was normal, not disordered, and supportive of me.
 I was sad when the relationship ended, but it was a step along my path towards healing.

 Then, in April 2001, I met Terry Kelly.
 We married in 2005 and yesterday we celebrated our 16th wedding anniversary.
 The photo is a picture of the art glass heart that my husband gave me.
 It’s another one for my collection — I have art glass hearts all over the house.

 After 16 years, we are still totally happy and in love.
 From our wonderful marriage I’ve learned the important truth: Real love is easy.

 Signs of real love